leonardocerliani/fslview_in_a_box/README.md

     -v $(pwd):/home/user \
     -e XAUTHORITY=/home/user/.Xauthority \
     -v $HOME/.Xauthority:/home/user/.Xauthority \
-    -t fslview:5.0 fslview /home/user/MNI152_T1_2mm_brain.nii.gz
+    -t fslview:5.0 fslview /home/user/${image}
 ```

-by the way, this works also when connecting to stroom using `ssh -X`, however in this case the transfer times for rendering the X app and loading the images become geological, so it's not really practical.
+By the way, this works also when connecting via `ssh -X`, however in this case the transfer times for rendering the X app and loading the images become geological, so it's not really practical.

+## To Do
+One of most common uses is to overlay some results onto an MNI template.
+We will therefore copy some MNI images inside the image during build.